pprados/virtual-dataframe/README.md

 With some parameters, the real classes may be `panda.DataFrame`, `cudf.DataFrame`, `dask.dataframe.DataFrame` with Pandas or `dask.dataframe.DataFrame` with cudf (with Pandas or cudf for each partition).
-And, it's possible to use [Panderas](https://pandera.readthedocs.io/en/stable/) for all `@delayed` methods to check the dataframe schema.
+And, it's possible to use a specific version of [Panderas](https://pandera.readthedocs.io/en/stable/) for all `@delayed` methods to check the dataframe schema.

 To manage the initialisation of a Dask cluster, you must use the `VClient()`.
 This alias, can be automatically initialized